selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 }
 ```

-Now can inspect a _single_ `Apple` enum and have it be possibly 3 different colors as well as 3 different states of freshness, but it will always be one of the 6.
+Now you can inspect a _single_ `Apple` enum and have it be possibly 3 different colors as well as 3 different states of freshness, but it will always be one of the 6.

 This is really fun for matching, especially with tuples!